limodou/parm/README.md

 to start converting.

-And when the convert finished, the result will be output to `../html` default.
+And when the convert finished, the result will be output to `html` default.
 You can also change it with `-d` parameter, just like:

 ```